 - ENJOY WALK BENEATH EIFFEL TOWER

-Eiffel tower is real charm of attraction which attracts many travellers to paris so one of the must do thing in paris is to walk beneath the Eiffel tower by enjoying the view you will not forget lifetime.
+Eiffel tower is real charm of attraction which attracts many travelers to Paris so one of the must things to do in Paris is to walk beneath the Eiffel tower by enjoying the view you will not forget lifetime.